sudolegit/2024-Supercon-8-Add-On-Badge/hardware/sao/i2c_proto_petal/README.md

 # Prototyping I2C SAO Petal for Supercon 8.

-Based on the cheap-as-chips CH32V003, this board has almost nothing on it, yet it lets you set configure it as an I2C device.
+Based on the cheap-as-chips CH32V003, this board has almost nothing on it, yet it lets you configure it as an I2C device.
 All of the chip's I/O lines are broken out, you just have to wire them up as you want them.
 The possibilities are limitless!

 There is an LED attached to Pin PD0 for your pre-wired blinking pleasure.
 Demo code shows you how to turn it into an I2C blinkie.